 The Review began in March 2022 and concluded in November 2022.
 The Expert Group findings and recommendations have now been published in the Report of the Expert Group: 2nd HEA National Review of Gender Equality in Irish Higher Education Institutions.

-The review is being conducted by a 6-member independent Expert Group chaired by Niamh O’Donoghue (former Secretary-General of the Department of Social Protection) and comprising national and international members, as follows:
+The Review was conducted by a 6-member independent Expert Group chaired by Niamh O’Donoghue (former Secretary-General of the Department of Social Protection) and comprised national and international members, as follows:

 - Dr Allison Kenneally (Vice President for Equality, Diversity and Inclusion, South East Technological University)